Summary

 First in Flight

-The title of "First in Flight" is widely attributed to the Wright brothers, Orville and Wilbur, who achieved powered flight on December 17, 1903, in Kitty Hawk, North Carolina.
+The Wright brothers, Orville and Wilbur, are widely credited with achieving powered flight on December 17, 1903, in Kitty Hawk, North Carolina.
+This accomplishment is commonly referred to as "First in Flight."

-However, a controversy exists around this claim.
-Some historians and aviation enthusiasts argue that Gustave Whitehead, a German-born aviation pioneer living in Connecticut, flew a powered aircraft on August 14, 1901, predating the Wright brothers by over two years.
+Nevertheless, there is a dispute surrounding this assertion.
+There is a debate among historians and aviation enthusiasts regarding Gustave Whitehead, a German-born aviation pioneer who resided in Connecticut.
+They argue that Whitehead successfully flew a powered aircraft on August 14, 1901, which would make him the first to do so, predating the Wright brothers by more than two years.

-Supporters of Whitehead cite contemporary newspaper accounts and witness testimonies as evidence of his achievement.
-Despite these claims, the Wright brothers are officially recognized by the Smithsonian Institution and most of the aviation community as the first to achieve controlled, powered flight.
+Advocates of Whitehead's accomplishment substantiate their claims by referring to present-day newspaper reports and testimonies from witnesses.
+Contrary to these assertions, the Wright brothers are officially acknowledged by the Smithsonian Institution and the majority of the aviation community as the pioneers who successfully accomplished controlled, powered flight.

 14. The Green Card Misnomer